6 Tips for Improving Your Marketing Automation

 In any business, regular customers are the pillars of the company, so remember that customers who have already purchased from you are worth their weight in gold.
 It is much easier to sell to someone who has already been converted because they are open to your suggestions (assuming you’ve delivered on your brand promise and have a trusting customer relationship).

-Let marketing automation keep you in touch with your regular customers and keep up the good will by sending highly segmented customer-only content that will distinguish you as a source of accurate information and as a reliable reference.
+Let marketing automation keep you in touch with your regular customers and maintain goodwill by sending highly segmented customer-only content that distinguishes you as a source of accurate information and a reliable reference.

 Not every email and contact has to be sales-driven or product-related.
 If you use marketing automation programs to educate and engage your customers, they will appreciate it.